Lower Edmonton, Enfield

 This is downtown Edmonton, focused around Edmonton Green, where Fore Street, Church Street and the Hertford Road meet

-All Saints’ church was in existence by about 1140 and the present building dates from the 15th century, although it has been altered almost out of recognition since then.
+All Saints’ church (shown in the photo above) was in existence by about 1140 and the present building dates from the 15th century, although it has been altered almost out of recognition since then.

 By the late 18th century Lower Edmonton was the administrative as well as the spiritual centre of the parish and a well-established settlement, although by no means large.
 There were 101 dwellings here in 1801.
 In the mid-19th century ribbon development along Fore Street linked it with Upper Edmonton.

 In 1849 the Great Eastern Railway opened Church Street station (later Lower Edmonton) on a now-closed branch line to Enfield Town from Angel Road.

 Another branch line arrived in 1872 and Edmonton station was built, later called Lower Edmonton and now Edmonton Green.
 The second line was the more successful but even before the new station opened the railway had had an effect in Lower Edmonton; industry developed northward along the line, and the building of Liverpool Street station displaced thousands of City inhabitants, many of who came to live here.

 Extensive shopping facilities and a street market at Edmonton Green drew visitors from miles around in the late 19th century.
 Much of Lower Edmonton was built up with housing by the outbreak of the First World War and the process was completed in the two decades after hostilities ceased, closing the gap with neighbouring districts like Bush Hill Park.